Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

 The information provided here is a subset of what SOPS can do.
 The [SOPS readme](https://github.com/getsops/sops/blob/main/README.rst) provides more comprehensive examples of how it can be used.

-#### Use SOPS to interactively encrypt sensitive values that are unique to a tenant.
+#### Use SOPS to interactively encrypt sensitive values that are unique to a tenant

 (`From a SOPS Equipped Environment`)